Interested in building a beer app?

 10. Use a PaaS platform for web app development

-As I had earlier explained in “10 top PaaS providers for 2019”, using a PaaS platform makes developing web apps easier, due to the following reasons:
+As I had earlier explained in “10 top PaaS providers”, using a PaaS platform makes developing web apps easier, due to the following reasons:

 - You can focus on development.
 PaaS providers manage the cloud infrastructure, networking, storage, operating system, middleware, and runtime environment.

 - This means that you don’t need to hire a cloud platform architect.